AI Assistant Generates Business Logic Code

 Tips

-in the same directory as the.go
+Generated Go code is stored in the same directory as your .go

 .go